 By bus from Ekkamai:

 Most buses to this part of Eastern Thailand leave from Ekkamai Bus Station (ขนส่งเอกมัย).
-The 999 Government bus company runs two morning buses directly to one of the two ferry piers.
+The 999 Government bus company runs two morning buses directly to Laem Ngop Ferry Terminal.
 This is the most convenient of the cheap public transport options.
 They leave at 7:45 and 9:00 AM but they fill up fast especially in high season.
-It’s best to get your ticket in advance if possible, or at least get there early.
-Big buses cost between 230 and 270 Baht normally.
-Mini buses are usually 300.
+It’s best to get your ticket in advance, or at least get there early.
+The price for the 999 Government bus is 239 baht and takes approximately 5 hours to reach the pier.
+You can now book your bus ticket online here, but it’s currently only available in Thai.

 The Cherdchai Bus Company runs buses every hour or two to Trat.
 These tend to be old, slow and inconvenient and make long detours into one or two cities along the way.
-The journey to Trat typically takes six to seven hours where going non-stop in a car is more like three and a half or four.
+The journey to Trat typically takes six to seven hours where going non-stop in a car is more like four.
 That said, these buses are safer than most of the minibuses.

 There is a shortcut that can save you half an hour if you reach the town of Saen Tung (แสนตุ้ง) before 5 pm.
 A public songtaew (pickup truck with two rows of benches in the back) runs from here to the ferry pier for 50-60 Baht per person.
 If you go all the way to Trat, you still have to take a songthaew, but will have gone a bit out of your way.
 The songthaews here are orange in color and typically wait until there are three or four people before leaving, but should go straight away for a flat fee of 200 Baht.